pgjdbc/pgjdbc/CONTRIBUTING.md

 depending on the version of java and which release you have the jar will be named postgresql-<major>.<minor>.<patch>.[jre<N>].jar.
 We use Semantic versioning; as such major, minor, patch refer to the level of change introduced.
-For Java 6, and Java 7 jre<N> will be appended after the patch level.N corresponds to the version of Java, roughly correlated to the JDBC version number.
+For Java 6, and Java 7 jre<N> will be appended after the patch level.
+N corresponds to the version of Java, roughly correlated to the JDBC version number.

 The target directory will contain the driver jar.